Women in Fiber Spotlight Nominees

-Congratulations to our Woman in Fiber Spotlight Nominees!
+Congratulations to our Women in Fiber Spotlight Nominees!

 Tasha Wheeler is a Senior Program Manager - OSP at KGPCo.
 Tasha started in telecommunications 10 years ago with CenturyLink on the OSP team and helped manage four states - Colorado, New Mexico, Utah and Arizona.
 Her career grew as a project manager with companies like Crown Castle (OSP), Nexius (Small Cell) and then KGPCo.
 Tasha is widely known as a successful team builder and people manager, focusing on the needs and concerns of everyone she supervises.
 She is widely respected by her team and her customers.